Tiger Shark (film)

 Tiger Shark is a 1932 American pre-Code melodrama romantic film directed by Howard Hawks and starring Edward G. Robinson, Richard Arlen and Zita Johann.

 Plot

 The wife of one-handed tuna fisherman Mike Mascarenhas falls for the man whose life Mike had saved while at sea.

 Cast

 Production notes

 The film was made in the same year as Scarface, which is considered to be the Howard Hawks' best film of the early sound era.
 The general storyline was repeated several times in later films such as Manpower (1941) with Marlene Dietrich and George Raft, in which Robinson plays the same role but as a powerline worker.

+John Lee Mahin worked on the script for the film uncredited.

-The film's leading lady Zita Johann may be best remembered for her role in Karl Freund's The Mummy (1932).
+The film's leading lady Zita Johann may be best remembered for her role in Karl Freund's The Mummy, also released in that same year, 1932.

 Box office

 According to Warner Bros. records, the film earned $436,000 domestically and $443,000 foreign.